-Ambassador Edelman: Right.
-And so, I am just -- yes.
+Ambassador Edelman.
+Right.
+So, I am just-yes.
 No, I just want to make it clear that this is my personal opinion.

-22 Senator Donnelly: And that is all I am asking.
+Senator DONNELLY.
+That is all I am asking.

-23 Ambassador Edelman: It doesn't reflect the other24 members of the panel.
+Ambassador Edelman.
+It doesn't reflect the other members of the panel.

-25 Senator Donnelly: We have your presence here.
-I want
+Senator Donnelly.
+We have your presence here.
+I want to take

-1 to take advantage of it.
+advantage of it.

-2 Ambassador Edelman: My own view is we should have been 3 doing much more, much earlier.
-Again, the President has 4 said long ago Assad must go.
+Ambassador Edelman.
+My own view is we should have been doing much more, much earlier.
+Again, the President has said long ago Assad must go.
 I agree with that.
-I don't 5 think that there is any way this problem can be resolved as 6 long as Assad is there.
+I don't think that there is any way this problem can be resolved as long as Assad is there.

-7 Senator Donnelly: What do you think we do now, moving 8 forward?
+Senator Donnelly.
+What do you think we do now, moving for-

-9 Ambassador Edelman: I think we need -- the problem in 10 Syria is we are relying almost totally on air power.
-We 11 have not very good intelligence because we have no presence 12 on the ground.
-We have to find some kind of surrogate, as 13 the Peshmerga have been to some degree in Irag and, 14 unfortunately, sometimes Shia militias in Iraq.
-We have to 15 find a surrogate on the ground in Syria with whom we can 16 work.
-And that, I think, goes to the issue of arming of the 17 moderate Syrian opposition and getting them into a position where they can actually do something.
-18 are where we are, and I think building up a credible surrogate force is key.
+Ambassador Edelman.
+I think we need-the problem in Syria is we are relying almost totally on air power.
+We have not very good intelligence because we have no presence on the ground.
+We have to find some kind of surrogate, as the Peshmerga have been to some degree in Iraq and, unfortunately, sometimes Shia militias in Iraq.
+We have to find a surrogate on the ground in Syria with whom we can work.
+That, I think, goes to the issue of arming of the moderate Syrian opposition and getting them into a position where they can actually do something.

 We would have been much better off had we been doing this going back to 2011, rather than having to face this problem now.

 Bad news never gets better, in my experience.

-Senator Donnelly: Ms. Flournoy?
+Senator Donnelly.
+Ms. Flournoy?

-23 Ms. Flournoy: I would agree that we -- I wish we would 24 have begun arming of the moderate opposition when they were 25 far stronger and in greater numbers a while back.
-But we
+Ms. FLOURNOY.
+I would agree that we-I wish we would have begun arming of the moderate opposition when they were far stronger and in greater numbers a while back.
+But we are where we are, and I think building up a credible surrogate force is key.

 I think the air campaign could be used in a more robust manner to put more pressure on ISIL and in some areas on the regime.
-I mean, the key is, eventually, you have to put pressure on the Assad regime if you expect them to come to the table.
+I mean, the key is, eventually, you have to put pressure on the

+Assad regime if you expect them to come to the table.

-8 If we were to do that and bring it to a culmination 9 point right now, unfortunately, the main benefactor in Syria 10 would be ISIL because they are the strongest force on the 11 ground.
-So we have got to focus on building up alternatives 12 to ISIL and more moderate surrogates before we get to that 13 point.
+If we were to do that and bring it to a culmination point right now, unfortunately, the main benefactor in Syria would be ISIL because they are the strongest force on the ground.
+So we have to focus on building up alternatives to ISIL and more moderate surrogates before we get to that point.

-14 Senator Donnelly: Let me ask you another question that 15 is more about national security strategy, global strategy.
-16 And that is Vladimir Putin.
-What do you think his endgame 17 is?
-If you can go one after the other, and you know, where 18 his plan ends here?
+Senator DONNELLY.
+Let me ask you another question that is more about national security strategy, global strategy.
+That is Vladimir Putin.
+What do you think his endgame is?
+If you can go one after the other, and where his plan ends here?

-Ambassador Edelman: I don't think that President Putin is solely interested in the Donbass in Ukraine.
+Ambassador EDELMAN.
+I don't think that President Putin is solely interested in the Donbass in Ukraine.
 I think he has a broader agenda.
 I think his agenda is first to destabilize Ukraine to the point that he can impose regime change in Kiev and dominate Ukraine and prevent it from associating itself with the European Union and moving in the direction of the West.

 I think he fundamentally rejects the post-Cold War security order in Europe, and I think it has taken a while for a lot of our friends in Europe to recognize this.
-And I think some of them are still in a bit of denial about it.
-They still seem to hope that there is some way to negotiate, you know, a limit with him on Ukraine.
+I think some of them are still in a bit of denial about it.
+They still seem to hope that there is some way to negotiate a limit with him on Ukraine.